-During the summer of 2021, UConn continued to use its bystander intervention program, Protect Our Pack, designed to increase awareness of sexual violence on campus and empower students to be proactive, effective bystanders in new student orientation.
-All incoming first-year and transfer students at the Storrs and regional campuses completed the program virtually in two video segments.
-Topics covered between the two segments included sexual assault, consent, incapacitation, intimate partner violence, stalking, bystander intervention and resources.
-The program involved the use of case studies and was designed to have students think critically about how they may react and intervene in certain situations.
+During the summer of 2022, UConn provided its bystander intervention program, Protect Our Pack, in new student orientation.
+The session is designed to increase awareness of sexual violence on campus and empower students to be proactive, effective bystanders.
+All incoming first-year and transfer students at the Storrs and regional campuses completed the interactive program in person.
+Topics covered included sexual assault, consent, incapacitation, intimate partner violence, stalking, bystander intervention and resources.
+The program involved the use of scenarios and was designed to have students think critically and discuss how they may react and intervene in problematic situations.

 All institution-wide incoming graduate students and residents (including those located at the Schools of Law, Medicine, and Dental Medicine) completed training on topics related to sexual assault, intimate partner violence and stalking as part of their orientation and/or a condition of their enrollment.
-These trainings addressed consent, sexual assault, intimate partner violence, stalking, UConn's policies, resources, and reporting options, as well as the institution's investigation and resolution processes.
+These trainings addressed consent, sexual assault, intimate partner violence, stalking, UConn's policies, resources, and reporting options.